CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Which software is installed (including operating system and patches)
 * Which interfaces are available and active (eg UMTS / GPRS / GSM)
 * Which malware protection is installed (are current signatures available?)
-Once this inventory has been completed and has not yielded any negative findings, the next step will be to investigate malicious programs using antivirus protection that complies with institutional requirements.
-Once this test is successfully completed, OT access can be granted.
+Once this inventory has been completed and has not yielded any negative findings, the next step is to investigate malicious programs using anti-virus protection that complies with institutional requirements.
+If successfully completed, OT access can be granted.
 In this context, the use of individual firewalls (USB-operated compact devices) has proven itself with different users.
 These are switched between the respective OT component and the maintenance device and are intended to prevent unwanted activities.

 #### IND.1.M10 Monitoring, Logging and Detection [Area Safety Officer]

-By early detection of security-relevant events can react to these promptly and thus a possible damage is limited.
+By early detection of security-relevant events, they can respond promptly and thus limit possible damage.
 Therefore, a strategy should be developed in advance in a Security Incident Response Plan as to how security-relevant events are detected and identified, which reactions are required and how a safe state can be restored.
 The Security Incident Response Plan should take into account the phases of planning, reaction and recovery.
 For example, to classify the events, notify, document, investigate the event and the actions derived from it.

 In particular, the responsibilities and roles as well as the further course of action (eg notification to authorities or publication) should be defined.
 Here also the data protection officer is to be involved.